geotrav/Amazon_Vine_Analysis/README.md

 There does appear to be a positive shift in the reviews with the Vine members.
 As seen above 51% of the Vine members gave 5 star reviews on the games whereas non-Vine members gave only 38.7% five star reviews.
 Also when looking at the average star rating for the helpful reviews there is a disparity as well as the average star rating for Vine members was 4.2 star whereas non_Vine star averages were lower at 3.35 stars.
 Both of these numbers indicate a shift upwards.
 Due to the small number of Vine reviews in the population, they don't have a significant effect where the total reviews are high.
 However for new or lightly reviewed products there could be more influence.

 Additional work should be done to see if these values are statistically significant.
-Sampling to the datasets and understanding their distribution could determine if there is statitical bias.
+Sampling to the datasets and understanding their distribution could determine if there is statistical bias.